auzeonfung/hostex-chat/README.md

 ## API Routes

 - `GET /api/conversations` – fetches Hostex conversations from the last 7 days.
+- `GET /api/conversations/:id` – retrieves details for a specific conversation.
 - `GET /api/conversations/:id/replies` – list stored ChatGPT replies for a conversation.
 - `POST /api/conversations/:id/replies` – generate a new reply using ChatGPT and store it.
 - `POST /api/conversations/:id/send` – send a stored reply via the Hostex API.